 It would be much more logical for pregnant women to be assessed individually for health risks, they said.

 Does it matter how old you are when you get pregnant?
 Not as much as you may have been led to believe.

 Does it matter how healthy you are when you get pregnant and during your pregnancy?
 Yes!
-This matters tremendously, more than even your doctor is telling you (because, despite his best intentions, your doctor has not been educated about preventive proactive medicine and good nutrition).
+Your general health, your eating habits, and your lifestyle matter tremendously, more than even your doctor is telling you (because, despite his best intentions, your doctor has not been educated about preventive proactive medicine and good nutrition).

 You can’t change your age but you can change your eating and lifestyle habits.

-You know what to do: exercise daily and be active throughout the day instead of sitting at a desk; cut refined sugar, processed grains, and packaged foods out of your diet; eat fresh fruits and vegetables, nuts, eggs, healthy meats, and whole grains; minimize your stress levels; get outside as much as possible so you get enough Vitamin D on your skin; minimize your exposure to harmful chemicals and pesticides; stay connected to important people in your life; and work through your psychological issues.
+You know what to do: exercise daily and be active throughout the day instead of sitting at a desk; cut refined sugar, processed grains, and packaged foods COMPLETELY out of your diet; eat fresh fruits and vegetables, nuts, eggs, healthy meats, healthy fats like olives and avocados, and whole grains; minimize your stress levels; get outside as much as possible so you get enough Vitamin D on your skin; minimize your exposure to harmful chemicals, medications, and pesticides; avoid over-vaccination; stay connected to important people in your life; reduce your stress and anxiety; and work through your psychological issues.

 What about the psychological impact on your child when you have them later in life?
 A friend was telling me recently that she always hated it that her mom (who had her at 40 and her youngest sister at 45) and dad were older than her friends’ parents, and acted like fuddy-duddies.
 I was saddened to read this essay by Dvora Meyers, a young woman whose mom had her when she was 42.
 She feels like her mom got old and frail before she was ready to be caring for an elderly parent.